-STORY #1: The threat of coronavirus has led to increased telehealth and chatbot usage in healthcare settings throughout the nation.
+Story #1: The threat of coronavirus has led to increased digital health usage such as chatbots and telehealth.

 With the looming threat of coronavirus spreading rapidly around the globe, public health officials are urging care providers to embrace virtual or remote care, otherwise known as telemedicine.
 Officials from both the World Health Organization (WHO) and the Center for Disease Control and Prevention (CDC) have recommended that hospitals and clinics expand the use of telehealth in order to appropriately treat people that are actually sick, while making sure those that are just worried are not taking up valuable space in crowded medical facilities.